 How Long Should the Cover Letter Be?

-Most experts suggest that you limit your cover letter to one page with three or four paragraphs.
+Limit your cover letter to one page with three or four paragraphs.
+It should be a quick read.

 The tone and specifics of your cover letter may vary depending on whether you've been invited to submit a full proposal after sending a Letter of Inquiry (LOI), or if this project is your organization's first approach to this particular foundation.